Ivy Hooks

-Ivy Fay Hooks (born November 17, 1941) is an American mathematician and engineer who worked for the National Aeronautics and Space Administration (NASA).
+Ivy Fay Hooks (November 17, 1941 - March 23, 2026) was an American mathematician and engineer who worked for the National Aeronautics and Space Administration (NASA).
 She joined NASA after graduating from the University of Houston with a master's degree in mathematics and physics in 1965.
 Her first assignment was with the Apollo program, where she worked on the modeling of lighting on the Moon and the dynamics of the launch escape system, among other projects.
 She then went on to play an important role in the design and development of the Space Shuttle, being one of only two women engineers assigned to the original design team for the orbiter.

 Early life and education

 Ivy Fay Hooks was born in Houston, Texas, on November 17, 1941, and grew up in Livingston, Texas.
 She was named after Ivy Parker, one of the founding members of the Society of Women Engineers, and a close friend of her parents.
 She graduated from Livingston High School and entered Southwestern University in Georgetown, Texas, where she studied mathematics.
 In June after her first year, she got married, and moved to Lufkin, Texas, where her husband was a reporter for a local newspaper.
 She then went to Austin College.
 She entered the University of Houston in her junior year.
 There, she also became interested in physics.
 She earned a Bachelor of Science degree in mathematics in 1963.